4emploxmouhik/Easy-Book-Printer/README.md

 ## Usage
 Before launching the application, download the book from any resource in PDF format.
-Let's launch the application by double-clicking on .
+Let's launch the application by double-clicking on EasyBookPrinter.exe.
 We are greeted by the main window.

 ![EasyBookPrinter-MainForm-Scrennshoot](/EasyBookPrinter/Resources/EasyBookPrinter-MainForm-Scrennshoot.png)